 Hidden: Everything is hidden from the User

-ReadOnly: User can see Format Column styles defined in Predefined Config but not add, edit or delete them.
+ReadOnly: User can see Format Column styles defined in Predefined Config but not add, edit, delete them

 Format Column Predefined Config

-The Format Column section of Predefined Config enables the provisiion of multiple formats at design-time.
+The Format Column section of Predefined Config enables the provision of multiple formats at design-time.